Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Introduction

-Agent-based models (ABMs) are a tool which can be used to tackle these questions since they allow the simulation of the dynamic processes of behaviour change at the population level (the model) by accounting for interactions between heterogeneous individuals (the agents) and their environment \citep{filatovaSpatialAgentbasedModels2013}.
-While, there exist ABMs exploring transport systems at a low-level \citep{axhausenMultiAgentTransportSimulation2016}, there do not exist models that investigate the impact of social norms on transport behaviour.
-In short, ABMs allow simulations of the influences of habit and peer behaviour on individuals together with changes to the built environment in order to better-understand how different groups may, or may not, respond to interventions.
-ABMs are therefore likely to prove valuable for simulating the comparative medium and long-term effects of policies and interventions compared to a counterfactual \citep{blokImpactIndividualEnvironmental2018} to help inform decisions about the intervention prioritisation.

-In this paper, we describe the development of an agent-based model that incorporates social norms related to travel behaviour and then, to demonstrate the potential utility of such a model, we simulate the relative impact of introducing car-free days.
-We present MOTIVATE (Modelling Normative Change in Active Travel), a flexible, open-source, agent-based model, which can be configured with various built environments and populations, that simulates the modal shift to more active commute modes of travel as a result of these interventions.
+In this paper, we describe the development of an agent-based model that incorporates norms related to travel behaviour and then, to demonstrate its utility, we simulate the impact of introducing car-free days as a hypothetical use case.
+We present MOTIVATE (Modelling Normative Change in Active Travel), an open-source, agent-based model, which has configurable built environments and populations, that simulates the shift to active commuting as a result of interventions.
+We briefly review the related work and its relation to ours in Section~\ref{sec:related-work}.
+We describe in Section~\ref{sec:methods} how we generate a synthetic population using a microsimulation approach, before describing the design and development of MOTIVATE.
+Then, we describe how we implemented an intervention of car-free Wednesdays, followed by the statistical methods used.
+We then provide the results of this intervention -- car-free days increased the odds of an active journey by \(77.7\%\) (HPDI: [77.7\%, 77.7\%]).
+Finally, we discuss our results in comparison to existing transport models, while recognising the strengths and limitations.